tkamag/Udacity_AWS/Data-Modeling-with-Apache-Cassandra/README.md

 The project template includes one Jupyter Notebook file, in which:

-* you will process the event_datafile_new.csv dataset to create a denormalized dataset
-* you will model the data tables keeping in mind the queries you need to run
+-you will process the event_datafile_new.csv dataset to create a denormalized dataset -you will model the data tables keeping in mind the queries you need to run
 * you have been provided queries that you will need to model your data tables for
 * you will load the data into tables you create in Apache Cassandra and run your queries